joe-hauns/HyperRUSTY/README.md

 ```bash
 docker run -it hyperqb-docker:latest
 ```
-you are now in a ready-to-go environment to run HyperQB!
+You are now in a ready-to-go environment to run HyperQB!
+Yay!

 ---

-## Inside the Container, phase 1: Smoke Test
+## Inside the Container, stage 1: Smoke Test

-We provide easy-to-use shell scripts for the early light review.
-We achieve it by setting the `TIMEOUT` on the shell scripts to a small number, where the reviewers can easily go through all the cases quickly.
+We provide easy-to-use shell scripts tailored for the early light review.
+To facilitate quick testing, we set a small `TIMEOUT` value in these scripts, allowing reviewers to run through all cases efficiently.

-To make sure all tables are reproducible, please execute:
+To ensure that all tables are reproducible and ready for further evaluation, please execute the following command:
 `./run_hltl_1.sh -compare all`
 `./run_hltl_2.sh -compare all`
 `./run_ahltl -all`
 `./run_loopcond.sh -all`
 `./run_verilog -all`

-If no errors is reported, the smoke test is successful!
+If no errors are reported, the smoke test is successful!

 ---

-## Inside the Container, phase 2: Reproduce Experiments
+## Inside the Container, stage 2: Reproduce Experiments

+We now describe in detail how to reproduce the results presented in the paper.
+To ensure correct execution, <mark>please adjust the `TIMEOUT` parameter defined at the top (line 5) of each shell script according to your machine’s setup.<mark/> We leave this value for reviewers to determine based on their computing environment.

 ### Reproducing Tables 4 & 5 (HLTL)